jakewhitton/notes/12/2_AP Government and Politics/2_Civil Rights and Liberties/master.md

 ### Classification of Rules
     - **Strict scrutiny** = policy or actions discriminating based on race are inherently difficult to justify--only okay if it serves a "compelling public interest"
     - **Mid-level review** = policy or actions discriminating based on gender are only okay if they "bear a substantial relationship to an important legislative purpose"
+    - **Rational Basis Test** = any other policy or action that discriminates based on other criterion must be *reasonable* and bear a "rational relationship to a legitimate governmental interest"